Azure/azure-iot-sdk-node/readme.md

 If you want to modify or contribute changes to the SDK, then you can build the libraries following **[these instructions](./doc/node-devbox-setup.md).**

-# Platforms Compatibility

-The Azure IoT SDK for Node.js supports the LTS and Current versions of the [Node.js runtime](https://nodejs.org/en/about/releases/).

 # How to Contribute